‘We barely made it out’: Californians desperately flee their homes amid raging wildfires

 “It was hot.
 It was so hot,” Morin recalled.

-The Mountain Fire began early Wednesday and was driven by winds gusting over 60 mph.
-The flames have seared through more than 20,485 acres of land, according to Cal Fire.
+The Mountain Fire began early Wednesday near the small community of Somis and, driven by winds gusting over 60 mph, soon damaged or destroyed homes in the nearby Camarillo area some 40 miles northwest of Los Angeles, Cal Fire said.
+The flames have seared through more than 20,596 acres of land, according to Cal Fire.

 The families who evacuated at a moment’s notice, some who say they have now lost their homes, must deal with other losses that can also be devastating, from daily essentials like medications and shoes to meaningful possessions such as sculptures and artwork, to treasured keepsakes from the birth of a child or the life of a parent.